 Here at Stay'd, we're on a mission to elevate the food delivery experience with a hospitality-first approach through our locations in downtown St. Paul and the West End district of Minneapolis.
-You'll notice this come to life in our menu quality, personal touches like handwritten cards from our chefs, and most of all - through our thoughtful, sustainable packaging.
+You'll notice this come to life in our menu quality, personal touches like handwritten cards from our chefs, and most of all - through our thoughtful, sustainable packaging design.

 PARTNERS IN SustainabILITY

-Good Start Packaging containers are sustainable and strong, and they offer one of the widest selections of compostable packaging products in the food service industry.
-Aside from reducing the amount of plastic that ends up in landfills or the ocean, their compostable containers produce less pollution when manufacturing too.
+Good Start Packaging takeout containers are sustainable and strong, and they offer one of the widest selections of compostable packaging containers in the food service industry.
+Aside from reducing the amount of plastic that ends up in landfills or the ocean, their compostable takeout containers produce less pollution when manufacturing too.
 They break down in the soil when composted and also make use of agricultural byproducts and renewable plant materials - think corn, wheat fiber, and sugarcane - helping to reduce waste and support farmers.

 It is no surprise that the top 2022 sustainability trends in the food industry are centered around plant-based menu innovation and sustainability.
 It is stated that nearly half of all consumers look for foods and drinks labeled "plant-based," with growing numbers of consumers interested in sustainable packaging for their favorite goods.